Bev Craig

-Bev Craig is a Labour councillor in Burnage, Manchester, England, and Leader of Manchester City Council.
+Bev Craig is a Labour politician serving as the leader of Manchester City Council, and the councillor for Burnage.
+As leader she is also a member of the Greater Manchester Combined Authority and is the combined authority's portfolio lead for Economy, Business and Inclusive Growth.
+She was also a founding signatory of Open Labour, an activist group for the soft left of the Labour Party.

 Craig was elected Leader of Manchester City Council by the ruling Labour group of councillors in October 2021, and officially succeeded Richard Leese at a full meeting of the council on his retirement on 1 December 2021.

 Biography

 Craig is originally from Belfast and is the city council’s first female and LGBT leader.
 She grew up on a council estate just outside Belfast and moved to Manchester from Northern Ireland in 2003.
-She told the BBC: "I grew up in social housing and my family still rely on it.
-I know the value of [what] the safety net of a good quality home can give you when times are tough." and that she wanted "to reach a point where me being a woman and being gay is entirely uninteresting and unremarkable".
+She told the BBC, "I grew up in social housing and my family still rely on it.
+I know the value of [what] the safety net of a good quality home can give you when times are tough", and that she wanted "to reach a point where me being a woman and being gay is entirely uninteresting and unremarkable".

 She graduated from Manchester University in 2007 with a degree in politics and modern history and later gaining a postgraduate in Local Government Management from Warwick Business School and a MA in public policy and governance from UoM, both whilst working full time.
 She has held a range of jobs across local government, higher education and working for the trade union UNISON.